 - Active and productive participation in the world, including being financially responsible and having a surplus of time and energy for service.

-In setting these prerequisites, Meher Baba emphasized the importance of members of Sufism Reoriented being fully engaged in work in the world and contributing to the life of their social communities as well as to the life of their spiritual community.
+In setting these prerequisites, Meher Baba emphasized the importance of members of Sufism Reoriented being fully engaged in work in the world and contributing to the life of their broader communities as well as to the life of their spiritual community.

 Spiritual orders of the past often maintained patterns of life that were isolated from the world, designed to protect their students from all that might distract them from one-pointed focus on God.
 Meher Baba's principles begin with the knowledge that all aspects of life are divine.
 God is to be found everywhere and within everything.